rjygraham/PrivateDnsFunctions/README.md

 The last step is to create the system topic Event Grid subscriptions in all the Azure Subscriptions you'd like to be handled by the Azure Function.
 As previously mentioned, you should consider including this template in a baseline Blueprint.
 [Quickstart: Define and assign a blueprint in the portal](https://docs.microsoft.com/en-us/azure/governance/blueprints/create-blueprint-portal)

-In order to deploy this template, you will need the Azure Function Resource Id from step #1.
+In order to deploy this template, you will need the Azure Function App Resource Id from step #1.
+This value is an output of running the deployment from step #1.

 [![Deploy To Azure](https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/1-CONTRIBUTION-GUIDE/images/deploytoazure.svg?sanitize=true)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Frjygraham%2FPrivateDnsFunctions%2Fmaster%2Ftemplates%2Fazuredeploy.systemtopics.json)  [![Visualize](https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/1-CONTRIBUTION-GUIDE/images/visualizebutton.svg?sanitize=true)](http://armviz.io/#/?load=https%3A%2F%2Fraw.githubusercontent.com%2Frjygraham%2FPrivateDnsFunctions%2Fmaster%2Ftemplates%2Fazuredeploy.systemtopics.json)